 If it’s the former and not the latter, it’s time to sit down and answer a tough question: what needs to go?
-Your list of accomplishments and achievements are not worth risking your relationships.
-Seemingly innocent things, even “good” things aren’t good if they take you away from what the Lord has entrusted to you.
+Your list of accomplishments and achievements is not worth risking your relationships.
+Seemingly innocent things, even “good” things, aren’t good if they take you away from what the Lord has entrusted to you.

 So, I’ve started to say no to things.
 I don’t even give excuses.
 If it is going to put me in a tizzy, take me away from my kids or spouse too often, or put any of us under unnecessary stress, the answer is no. It’s been so liberating!
 And guess what?
 No one’s really noticed!
 Except for us, and it’s been a delightful change.

 My husband, Dominic, said that when he drove away the other morning, he smiled because our home was full of peace, and his kids and wife were full of smiles.
 It set the tone for his day.
 This filled me with such gratitude for what the Lord had put on my heart and the ways He had done it!